It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 The first month (November 2024) was a bit of a shock.
 Back when I was working in 2020, I was getting responses and interviews within a week or two of applying.
 But this time, I was getting only around 15 responses for the 58 applications I sent out.

 Out of the 15 responses, I got 3 interviews.
-One company interviewed me but suddenly stop hiring, another was an agency specializing in gambling products, and the last company, I finished all 4 rounds of interviews for a Senior Frontend Engineer role, but they said that my last payslips were too old, and they cannot justify the salary, which essentially means I can get the role but at a junior’s salary (I declined).
+One company interviewed me but suddenly stop hiring, another was an agency specializing in gambling products, and for the last company, I finished all 4 rounds of interviews for a Senior Frontend Engineer role, but they said that my last payslips were too old, and they cannot justify the salary, which essentially means I can get the role but at a junior’s salary (I declined).

 All 15 responses were from Malaysia, and 0 from Singapore.
 I was starting to feel like I was doing something wrong, my resume weren’t good enough, and my skills weren’t as good as I thought.
 Lots of self-doubt, anxieties, and imposter syndrome.

 I mentioned the situation to a few friends, and they told me that it’s possibly because of the time of year.
-December is a slow month for hiring as it was the end of the financial year, and holiday season.
+December is a slow month for hiring as it was the end of the financial year, and the holiday season.
 So I decided to wait until January to see if things would pick up.

 January 2025